makerdao/auction-demo-keeper/README.md

 *Integration example of a LIQ2.0 Keeper with flash loan functionality*

 The Auction-Demo-Keeper is an integration example that demonstrates most ways to interact with the [LIQ-2.0]((https://forum.makerdao.com/t/liquidations-2-0-technical-summary/4632)) auction system in the Maker Protocol.
-This "demo" keeper works out of the box, is simple in design, leverages LIQ-2.0's flash loan feature, and therefore operates with minimal capital requirements.
+This "demo" keeper works out of the box, it is simple in design, leverages LIQ-2.0's flash loan feature, and therefore operates with minimal capital requirements.

 When paired with an [exchange-callee](https://github.com/makerdao/exchange-callees) contract, `auction-demo-keeper` utilizes the native flash loan feature within LIQ2.0, allowing it to borrow the collateral out for auction, swap it for DAI within an arbitrary DEX, return DAI to the auction, and collect a DAI profit from the spread - all in a single transaction.
 The keeper needs only ETH for gas to participate in LIQ2.0 auctions.